tdudziak/gps-lock-lock/README.markdown

 you want.

 # Why would I want to do that? #
-Acquiring GPS position is a process that will always take some time.
-Things like aGPS can speed this up but you may still need to wait for about 20 seconds depending on weather, your data connection, etc. This can be especially annoying in the camera application which starts requesting your position in preview mode.
-It's hard to imagine waiting for GPS fix while people are posing for your photo.
-I assume users don't usually wait that much and settle for less precise non-gps coordinates but sometimes you would really like to tag you photos precisely.
-If you can anticipate that you will need GPS in a few minutes you can pre-launch it using this app.
+Even in perfect weather and with rapid data connection acquiring GPS position seems to take a good couple of seconds.
+It's nice to have precisely-geotagged photos but waiting for GPS while you are taking a picture can be annoying.
+If you can anticipate that you will need GPS soon you can pre-launch it using this app.

 The other reason is to prevent GPS from going offline when you still need it.
 Some applications (like Google Maps for instance) don't request GPS position